 Electricity

 Repair category 2

+Notes The Institution of Engineering Technology recommends that inspections and

+Electricity

+Repair category 2

-Notes The electrical installation, where visible, appears to be of semi-modern design.
-The system, however, was not tested as per the scope of our inspection and a copy of a recent electrical testing certificate would require to be exhibited to ensure that the system is fully compliant with current regulations.
-Any recommendation made regarding the installation should be undertaken.
-The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.